Wheldall Assessment of Reading Passages

 This assessment must be conducted frequently (and therefore quickly), and must be a valid measure of an entire academic area (in this case, reading).
 Curriculum-based measurement satisfies these criteria, and as the WARP is a curriculum-based measure of reading, it can be used for this purpose.

 Within an RtI model, the WARP can be used for screening, progress monitoring, and instructional decision-making.

 The WARP Kit consists of the following components:

-- Thirty Initial Assessment Passages Record Forms, sufficient for 30 students
+- 30 Initial Assessment Passages Record Forms

 Please note: Both the Initial Assessment Passages Record Forms and the Progress Monitoring Passages Record Forms can only be used once and will need to be replaced once the Forms provided in the Kit have been used.

-Information for teachers
+Information for Parents